 – Effective in generating response from your clients

 Getting your pamphlets to people in perfect shape is very important.
 A single page A5 leaflet of reasonable thickness is the best format for deliveries.
-It doesn’t get damaged.
+It is robust and cost-efficient.

-The type of business you run will have a big impact on which areas you should select for your pamphlet drop.
+The type of business you run and the goals for your campaign will have a big impact on which areas you should select for your pamphlet drop.
+(As mentioned above)

-If you run a restaurant your pamphlets you will deliver to households within your delivery radius.
+If you run a restaurant, your leaflets should be aimed at households within your delivery radius.